Specialist Leaders of Education

 SLE Specialisms : Curriculum Leadership, Special Educational Needs and English

-Rebecca is a Deputy Head teacher with experience across KS1 and 2.
+Rebecca is a Head teacher with experience across KS1 and 2.
 She currently leads writing, SEN, safeguarding and AFL.
 Rebecca has coached and mentored teachers and middle leaders in a number of schools, including as a 'London Challenge' mentor and a 'Leading Teacher'.
 Rebecca is an experienced ITT mentor of PGCE, School Direct students and NQTs.

 Rebecca has introduced provision mapping to replace the IEP system in her current school.
 She has designed and led CPD for teachers and support staff to improve their understanding of the requirements of the revised SEN Code of Practice and the effective deployment of teaching assistants.
 She has also worked with parents improving participation and parent voice.